New Year in Marbella’s Orange Square

 - 1 bath

-Completely renovated one-bedroom apartment next to the beach in the center of Marbella.
+Newly renovated 2-bedroom apartment next to the beach in Marbella city center

 - 2 beds